CAPE YORK Agenda

 Deliver opportunities

-If real opportunities are provided, and individuals are supported to exercise responsibility in taking that opportunity, then capability will grow – both individually and collectively.
+If real opportunities are provided and individuals are supported to exercise responsibility in taking that opportunity, then capability will grow – both individually and collectively.

 Responsibility + opportunity = capability.